Shkodër: Ottoman period

 In the 18th century Shkodër became the centre of the (pashaluk) of Shkodër, under the rule of the Bushati family, which ruled from 1757 to 1831.

+In 1737, 178 Catholic families were recorded in Shkodër, all of them Albanian.

 Shkodër's importance as a trade centre in the second half of the 19th century was owed to the fact that it was the centre of the vilayet of Shkodër, and an important trading centre for the entire Balkan peninsula.
 It had over 3,500 shops, and clothing, leather, tobacco and gunpowder were some of the major products of Shkodër.
 A special administration was established to handle trade, a trade court, and a directorate of postage services with other countries.
 Other countries had opened consulates in Shkodër ever since 1718.
 Obot and Ulcinj served as ports for Shkodër, and, later on, Shëngjin (San Giovanni di Medua).
 The Jesuit seminary and the Franciscan committee were opened in the 19th century.

-Following the rebellion of Mustafa Pasha Bushatlliu Shkodër was sieged by the Ottomans for more than 6 months who finally managed to break the Albanian resistance in 10 November 1831.
+Following the rebellion of Mustafa Pasha Bushatlliu Shkodër was sieged by the Ottomans for more than six months who finally managed to break the Albanian resistance on 10 November 1831.
 In 1833 around 4,000 Albanian rebels seized the town again holding off the Ottoman forces between April and December and even sending a delegation to Istanbul until the Ottoman government finally gave in to their terms giving an end to the rebellion.

 Before 1867 Shkodër (İşkodra) was a sanjak of Rumelia Eyalet in Ottoman Empire.
 In 1867, Shkodër sanjak merged with Skopje (Üsküp) sanjak and became Shkodër vilayet.
 Shkodër vilayet was split into Shkodër, Prizren and Dibra sanjaks.
 In 1877, Prizren passed to Kosovo vilayet and Debar passed to Monastir vilayet, while Durrës township became a sanjak.
 In 1878 Bar and Podgorica townships belonged to Montenegro.
 Ottoman-Albanian intellectual Sami Frashëri during the 1880s estimated the population of Shkodër as numbering 37,000 inhabitants that consisted of three quarters being Muslims and the rest Christians made up of mostly Catholics and a few hundred Orthodox.
 In 1900, Shkodër vilayet was split into Shkodër and Durrës sanjaks.